Indian court rejects Nokia appeal over asset transfer to Microsoft

-NEW DELHI India's Supreme Court on Friday ordered Nokia NOK1V.HE to give a 35 billion rupee (£344.51 million) guarantee before it transfers one of its biggest handset plants to Microsoft Corp (MSFT.O).
+NEW DELHI India's Supreme Court on Friday ordered Nokia to give a 35 billion rupee ($572.5 million) guarantee before it transfers one of its biggest handset plants to Microsoft Corp.

 The ruling upheld a lower court verdict over the plant in Chennai, which is the subject of a tax dispute, and had been challenged by the Finnish company.

 Nokia's case is one of several high-profile tax disputes involving foreign companies in India.
-Vodafone Group (VOD.L), IBM (IBM.N) and Royal Dutch Shell (RDSa.L) are among foreign groups contesting local tax claims.
+Vodafone Group, IBM and Royal Dutch Shell are among foreign groups contesting local tax claims.

 Nokia, which is selling its mobile phones business to Microsoft in a 5.4 billion euro ($7.5 billion) deal, previously agreed to set aside 22.5 billion rupees in an escrow account while it fights the Indian tax authority's claims in court.